Machiavelli and the

 350,6238,00039,624106,744

-For perspective, the Armed Forces of the United States as of 30 September 2000 had the strengths given at right.
+For perspective, the Armed Forces of the United States as of 30 September 2000 had the strengths given at left.
 The Marines are, though they don't like it, technically under the authority of the Secretary of the Navy -- the very meaning of the word "marine" is, of course "at sea."
 In wartime, the Coast Guard is also under the authority of the Navy.

 It is noteworthy that there is no National Guard organization corresponding to the Navy, Marines, or Coast Guard.
 That the Coast Guard is listed in the place of a Naval National Guard is in part for convenience and in part because the Coast Guard in fact functions as a kind of Naval National Guard -- as "Coastal Defense" in terms of old Naval war doctrine.
 Since the Coast Guard is a full-time, active service it does have its own Reserve.
 The Air Force National Guard shares some of the operational ambiguity of the Coast Guard.
 Many Air Force National Guard units are always on active duty.
 The fighters that were scrambled (too late) on 11 September 2001 to intercept the airliners hijacked by terrorists were from the Air National Guard.
 Also, the rescue helicopter, of The Perfect Storm book and movie fame, that had to ditch on 30 October 1991 was an Air National Guard rescue helicopter -- under the doctrine that the Air National Guard handles air rescues at sea beyond the range of Coast Guard helicopters.
 The Air Guardsmen were then rescued by Coast Guardsmen.